Personalized Robotic Object Rearrangement from Scene Context: Problem Formulation

-The robot has access to two sources of semantic scene context. \textit{prior} scene context is derived from passive observations of the user arranging objects, or $\mathbf{A}_O$, and \textit{within-scene} context is obtained from {the placement of objects in the initial state of the environment}, or $\mathcal{A}_P$.
-Figure~\ref{fig:problem-formulation} illustrates how a robotic agent would combine both context sources to place new objects.
-The core challenge in this problem is attending to specific contextual cues from \textit{prior} and \textit{within-scene} context to reason about the placement of each unplaced object.
-For example, in Figure~\ref{fig:problem-formulation}, the peanut butter's placement is ambiguous because it was observed on multiple surfaces (marked with a red box).
-The peanut butter is eventually placed on the bottom-left shelf, next to the bread (black dotted box), as prior observations show the user groups sandwich ingredients and snacks together.
-Rearrangement models must jointly reason across both context sources to meaningfully place objects in partially arranged environments.
+The robot has access to two sources of semantic scene context.
+Prior scene context, or $\mathbf{A}_O$, is derived from observations of the user arranging objects.
+Current scene context, or $\mathcal{A}_P$, comes from the placement of objects in the initial state of the environment.
+Figure~\ref{fig:problem-formulation} illustrates how a robotic agent combines both context sources to place new objects.
+The core challenge is attending to specific contextual cues from \textit{prior} and \textit{current} scene context to reason about the placement of each unplaced object.
+This becomes particularly difficult when users have flexible preferences, or allow multiple valid placements for certain objects.
+For example, the user places the peanut butter jar on different surfaces in Figure~\ref{fig:problem-formulation} (red box), but ultimately prefers to keep it on the bottom-left shelf next to the bread (black dotted box), as they want to group sandwich ingredients and snacks together.
+In a similar manner, rearrangement models must reason jointly over both context sources to place objects in ways that reflect real-world organizational habits in partially arranged environments.